Review: Oresteia, Almeida Theatre & Trafalgar Studios ★★★★★

 The Almeida Theatre is 'taking the Greeks out of the attic' and this ambitious new season begins with an epic, three hour and forty minute adaptation of Aeschylus' Oresteia.
 It's enough to make even the most culture-hungry theatre fan yawn.

 But Robert Icke's utterly up-to-date and completely compelling take on the bitter tale of revenge is a triumph.
-Never has four hours in a theatre on sunny Friday gone so fast.
+Never has four hours in a theatre on a sunny Friday gone so fast.
 We were riveted throughout, and swung between fascination, tears, laughter and wonder.
 Split into three with tautly timed breaks, the play reflects the trilogy of its original, but also uses this triple structure to shift the tone and mood.

 It's a rich, complex story, in which one murder triggers a ripple effect of revenge and rips a family apart (for more on that read our preview), but this production celebrates the intricate moral web and makes the dilemma feel alarmingly relevant.
 On the modern stage, Greek tragedies run the risk of dissolving into hysteria and numbing the audience; there are so many horrific things happening it becomes hard to care.
 Oresteia has more than its fair share of trauma and horror, but the emotional intensity is handled deftly with an expertly paced production that balances the catharsis with the quotidian rhythms of domestic life.